 DHS has clarified that they will stop charging returned check fee of $30.

-USCIS also confirms that all fees are non-refundable including the one paid using credit card.
+USCIS also confirms that all fees are non-refundable including the one paid using a credit card.
 USCIS says that people file refund claims with their credit card company if their case gets denied and they have lost a number of such claims.

 USCIS says that they need extra fees due to increased steps in application processing including ‘Social media screenings’ and ‘National security Checks’ before approving applications.

-Online Form Filing
+Online Form Filling